 Some copywriters charge day rates for written website content.
 This covers 7-8 hours of work per day.
 It makes billing simple, giving the client a better grasp of their budget and projected costs.

-The average day rate for website copywriting is £379.
+The average day rate for website copywriting in 2020 was £379.

 Procopywriters also found that: